Skip to content

 This comparison shows the core shift: from dense screens that require interpretation to screens that support quick decisions.

-In December 2025, I ran 8 moderated Lookback sessions with a Figma prototype.
-Dashboard scored 4.38/5.
-Consistent feedback: clean, intuitive, easy to navigate.
+In 8 moderated Lookback sessions, the dashboard scored 4.38/5.
+Users called it clean, intuitive, and easy to navigate.

 1. "Pay a provider" was unclear — I renamed the action to make both intents explicit.